 At the inception of each arrangement that includes development, regulatory or commercial milestone payments, the Company evaluates whether the milestones are considered probable of being reached and estimates the amount to be included in the transaction price.
 The Company considers two alternatives to use when estimating the amount of variable consideration: the expected value method and the most likely amount method.
 Under the expected value method, an entity considers the sum of probability-weighted amounts in a range of possible consideration amounts.
 Under the most likely amount method, an entity considers the single most likely amount in a range of possible consideration amounts.
 Whichever method is used, it should be consistently applied throughout the life of the contract; however, it is not necessary for the Company to use the same approach for all contracts.
 The Company expects to use the most likely amount method for development and regulatory milestone payments.
 If it is probable that a significant revenue reversal would not occur, the associated milestone value is included in the transaction price.
 Milestone payments that are not within the Company's or the licensee's control, such as regulatory approvals, are not considered probable of being achieved until those approvals are received.
 The transaction price is then allocated to each performance obligation on a relative stand-alone selling price basis.
-The Company recognizes revenue as or when the performance obligations under the contract are satisfied.
-At the end of each subsequent reporting period, the Company re-evaluates the probability or achievement of each such milestone and any related constraint, and if necessary, adjusts its estimates of the overall transaction price.
+The Company re-evaluates the probability or achievement of each such milestone and any related constraint, and if necessary, adjusts its estimates of the overall transaction price.
 Any such adjustments are recorded on a cumulative catch-up basis, which would affect revenues and earnings in the period of adjustment.